-The University of Newcastle’s first Chair in Physical Education and Population Health, and founding director of its newly established Priority Research Centre (PRC) in Physical Activity and Nutrition, believes inactivity is one of the greatest health challenges facing our society.
+The University of Newcastle's first Chair in Physical Education and Population Health, and founding director of its newly established Centre for Physical Activity and Nutrition, believes inactivity is one of the greatest health challenges facing our society.

 "Research demonstrates that over 50 per cent of our population do not meet recommended physical activity guidelines," he says.